basho-labs/little_riak_book/en/03-developers.md

 [{"item":"kale","count":10}]
 ```

+Note the opaque vector clock (via the `X-Riak-Vclock` header) returned by Riak.
+That same value will be returned with any read request issued for that key until another write occurs.

-His roommate `mark`, reads what's in the order, and updates with his own addition.
-In order for Riak to know the order of operations, Mark adds the most recent vector clock to his PUT.
+His roommate Mark, reads the order and adds milk.
+In order to allow Riak to track the update history properly, Mark includes the most recent vector clock with his PUT.

 Mark writes `[{"item":"kale","count":10},{"item":"milk","count":1}]`.